intel/intel-extension-for-transformers/README.md

 ```

 ### Langchain-based extension APIs
-ITREX provides a comprehensive suite of Langchain-based extension APIs, including advanced retrievers, embedding models and vector stores.
-These enhancements are carefully crafted to expand the capabilities of the original langchain API, ultimately boosting overall performance.
-This extension is specifically tailored to enhance the functionality and performance of RAG(Retrieval-Augmented Generation).

-Below is the sample code to enable enhanced Chroma API.
+Below is the sample code to use the extended Langchain APIs.
 See more [examples](intel_extension_for_transformers/neural_chat/pipeline/plugins/retrieval/README.md).

 ```python
 from langchain_community.llms.huggingface_pipeline import HuggingFacePipeline